 Many people believe electronic cigarettes (also called e-cigarettes or vapes) are a safe alternative to traditional cigarettes.
 But with a recent report from the U.S. surgeon general calling e-cigarette use “a major public health concern,” this may not be the case.
-The FDA reports an alarming 900% rise in e-cigarette use among high school students from 2011 to 2015.
+The FDA reports an alarming 900% rise in e-cigarette use among high school students from 2011 to 2015 and and the number of high school students using them increased 78% in 201 alone.
 Get the facts on this popular, and potentially dangerous, product.

 How do they work?